Justin-Leung/slate/source/index.md

 To authenticate against Travis CI, you need an API access token.

-You can retrieve a token by using a GitHub token to prove who you are.In the future, we are planning to add a proper OAuth hand shake for third party applications.
+You can retrieve a token by using a GitHub token to prove who you are.
+In the future, we are planning to add a proper OAuth hand shake for third party applications.

 ## With a GitHub token